vkinnune/42-lem-in/README.md

 # 42-lem-in
-The goal of this project is to find the quickest way to get n ants across the farm.
+Lem-in is an algorithmic project focusing on graphs.
+The goal is to reproduce the behaviours of an ant farm manager.

+I built a program that takes in the number of ants, and the graph nodes and edges with the source and the sink defined.
+The program outputs the instructions for each ant to get from the source to the sink in the least amount of time.

 ## Usage
 Run `make`.
 Works with Linux and MacOS.